msapurva/Sorting-arrays-using-Pointer_Networks_w_Fast_Weights/README.md

 - **Platform**:The code was developed, tested and run on Google Colab
 - **Libraries**: The code uses the following libraries:
-- tensorflow 1.13.1
+    - TensorFlow 1.13.1
-- keras 2.2.4
+    - Keras 2.2.4
-- numpy 1.16.3
+    - NumPy 1.16.3
-- matplotlib 3.0.3
+    - Matplotlib 3.0.3
 - **Colab Runtime Configuration**: Please use GPU runtime type by setting it within the Run menu bar option of Google Colab
-- The code uses Eager execution which is a flexible machine learning platform for research and experimentation, providing an intuitive interface, easier debugging and Natural control flow
+- The code uses TensorFlow's Eager Execution which makes it a flexible machine learning platform for research and experimentation, providing an intuitive interface, easier debugging and natural control flow

 ### Setting up the LSTM and Fast Weights Model